 Time to choose a theme!
 WordPress.org offers hundreds of free themes, which you can narrow down by color, columns, width, and features.
 Most themes include a demo of the appearance in action, and they’re generally customizable.
 (Especially with a little CSS knowledge!)

-If you’re willing pay a little bit more, there are lots of gorgeous, already pre-customized selections offered with the Genesis Framework ($59.95) and Thesis Theme ($87).
+If you’re willing pay a little bit more, there are lots of gorgeous, already pre-customized selections offered with the Genesis Framework (one-time payment of $59.95) and Thesis Theme ($87 per year).
 Many bloggers eventually switch to one of these and hire a designer to create a truly unique design.
-I currently use Genesis!
+I currently love and use Genesis!

 And now you’re all set!